danghuutruong/BrowserDataExtractor/README.md

 EN
 ---
-New Update V2
+New Update V2.1

-I have updated and added the following new features:
+I have made updates and improvements with the following features:

-Bug fixes and file size optimization
+- Bug fixes and performance optimization
-Cookie retrieval
+- Added functionality to retrieve your Wi-Fi information and IP address
-We have removed the functions related to collecting computer configuration information and listing installed applications.
-However, don’t worry, we may update these features in the future as they had many other issues.
+- Reintroduced the computer configuration information collection feature

 ### Guide for Using BrowserDataExtractor.py